alexvollmer/clip/README.txt

     end
   end

+The names of the options and flags that you declare in the block are accessible as methods on the returned object reducing the amount of objects you have to deal with when you're parsing command-line parameters.

 Simply invoking the <tt>to_s</tt> method on a parser instance will dump both the correct usage and any errors encountered during parsing.
 No need for you to manage the state of what's required and what isn't by yourself.

+Sometimes you have additional arguments you need to process that don't require a named option or flag.
+Whatever remains on the command line that doesn't fit either a flag or an option/value pair will be made available via the
+<tt>remainder</tt> method of the returned object.

 == PROBLEMS/DEFICIENCIES: